hellowac/mapnik-wiki-zh-cn/LearningMapnik.md

 ## General Concepts

-* TODO: Introdice Mapnik core concepts
+* TODO: Introduce Mapnik core concepts
 * [[IntroductionToGIS]] -- a brief intro to the world of mapping systems

 ## Getting started